America's first large cents were the Flowing Hair with Chain Reverse and Wreath Reverse, Liberty Cap, and Draped Bust types.

 Nearly all gold and silver coins, and eventually the copper-nickel cents, disappeared from circulation during the Civil War.
 Privately minted bronze tokens took the place of U.S. coins, until the government stepped in with bronze Indian Head cents in April 1864 and made the issuance of private tokens illegal.
 These 95% copper coins with 5% tin and zinc continued through the end of the series in 1909 (copper-nickel Flying Eagle and Indian Head cents of 1857-1864 are now often referred to as "white cents" for their pale appearance).

-See all Indian Head cents: Copper-Nickel and Bronze
+See our Indian Head cent inventory: Copper-Nickel and Bronze

 Lincoln Cents, 1909-Date